Insurance for Visitors - Terminology & Language

 Carrier / Underwriter

-The insurance company which underwrites (carries) risk of visitors insurance policies.
-For example, CHUBB American Insurance Company is the Underwriter of INF Plans.
+The insurance company which underwrites (carries) risk of Insurance for Visitors policies.
+For example, Ace American Insurance Company is the Underwriter of INF Plans.

 Medical Treatment which does not require an overnight hospitalization.